averageWeb3-Contributer/ShiftIntro/descision-record.md

 __refactor: use ns wrapper for big number string operations__ I see that scanTxid uses ns.times() for a bignumber operation between strings, since the received timestamp from etherscan is a big number it's likely safer to use this util.
 In the previous commit I used + to convert from a string to a number before multiplication, this is also not too safe since passing an invalid number would return `NaN`

+__refactor: remove unused import__
+Config was imported twice and wasn't following the same destructure standard as `nativeMethod`.
+Whilst this is not a performance improvement per say, readable code increases the efficiency of future devs.